-The stabilizer wheels are designed to minimize bouncing at the header ends and not "float" the header.
-Refer to the D50 and D60 Harvest Headers for Self-Propelled Windrowers Operator's Manual (Form #169441) for adjustment details.
+The stabilizer wheels are designed to minimize bouncing at the header ends and not float the header.
+Refer to the D50, D60, or D65 Draper Headers for Self-Propelled Windrowers Operator's Manual for adjustment details.

 6.4.2.1 Float Operating Guidelines